 - Using a different Marker shape for each line makes it easier for report consumers to differentiate lines (or areas) from each other.

 - As a follow on to the previous bullet, don't rely on color to convey information.
 In addition to using shapes on line and scatter charts, don't rely on conditional formatting to provide insights in tables and matrices.

 Select a theme that is high contrast and color blind friendly from the theme gallery, and import it using the Theming preview feature.

 For every object on a report, provide Alt Text.
 Doing so ensures that consumers of your report understand what you are trying to communicate with a visual, even if they cannot see the visual, image, shape, or textbox.
-You can provide Alt Text for any object on a Power BI Desktop report by selecting the object (such as a visual, shape, etc.) and in the Visualizations pane, select the Format section, expand General, then scroll to the bottom and fill in the Alt Text textbox.
+You can provide Alt Text for any object on a Power BI Desktop report by selecting the object (such as a visual, shape, and so on) and in the Visualizations pane, select the Format section, expand General, scroll to the bottom, and fill in the Alt Text textbox.

 - Make sure your reports have sufficient contrast between text and any background colors.
 There are several tools such as Colour Contrast Analyser you can use to check your report colors.